Few things bother me as much as efficiency gurus.

 Taylor’s basic premise was that all factory workers were lazy, but that was something that could be fixed with a stopwatch.
 Well, you get the idea.

-So, fuck taylor.
+As far as I’m concerned: Fuck Taylor.
 And as for all of you efficiency gurus out there, it’s nothing personal, but fuck you too.

 Your reign must be brought to an end.